Clinical UM Guideline

 Discussion/General Information

-Trigeminal neuralgia (TN) is a neurological condition affecting the sensory division of the fifth cranial (trigeminal) nerve.
+Trigeminal neuralgia is a neurological condition affecting the sensory division of the fifth cranial (trigeminal) nerve.
 It is characterized by recurrent episodes of severe pain, which is confined to the distribution of one or more of the trigeminal nerve's three branches: the ophthalmic (V1), maxillary (V2), and mandibular (V3) divisions.
 The sensory root of the trigeminal nerve supplies the face, teeth, mouth, and nasal cavity.
-In TN, sudden and excruciating unilateral (one-sided) facial pain arises, following stimulation of specific trigger zones by movement or touch.
+In trigeminal neuralgia, sudden and excruciating unilateral (one-sided) facial pain arises, following stimulation of specific trigger zones by movement or touch.

-The mechanism of TN pain remains unknown.
+The mechanism of trigeminal neuralgia pain remains unknown.
 One theory suggests that peripheral injury or disease of the trigeminal nerve increases afferent firing in the nerve, perhaps by ephaptic transmission between afferent unmyelinated axons and partially damaged myelinated axons.
 Failure of central inhibitory mechanisms may also be involved.
 Blood vessel and nerve cross compression, aneurysms, chronic meningeal inflammation, tumors, or other lesions may irritate trigeminal nerve roots along the pons.
 In some cases, no vascular or other lesion is identified, thus rendering the etiology unknown.

 RF neurolysis involves the use of heat produced by radio waves, which is percutaneously introduced via electrode placement adjacent to the trigeminal nerve using fluoroscopic guidance.
 This creates a lesion within the trigeminal nerve, which interrupts the painful sensory nerve impulses.
 RF neurolysis has the potential risk of neuritis.
 In addition, histological studies have revealed indiscriminate destruction of both small and large fibers following RF neurolysis.
 For this reason, PRF has been considered as a non-destructive alternative to standard RF neurolysis in that it applies RF energy with a pulsed time cycle that delivers short bursts of RF current instead of a continuous RF flow.
 By pulsing the electrical current, the needle remains relatively cool (up to 42 degrees Celsius compared to temperatures of 60-69 degrees Celsius with continuous RF) so that the tissue cools slightly between each burst, reducing the risk of destroying nearby tissue and preventing any long-term damage to the nerve.
 It is postulated that this disrupts the transmission of impulses across small unmyelinated fibers without destroying them, while larger fibers remain protected by the myelin sheath.